 Danny was not only adorable, but his story line shed light on Don’t Ask, Don’t Tell, as he was in a relationship with a closeted Army officer.
 (Danny’s boyfriend’s face hd to be blurred on-camera.)

 After his season, Danny pursued acting, appearing on Dawson’s Creek and DTLA, as well as MTV’s The Challenge.
-Today he is a recruiter for MailChimp.
+In 2018 he came out as HIV positive.

 The sober artist surprised his roomies when he took a job as a bartender—and when he began a relationship with a man.